RawadHaidar/RawadHaidar/README.md

 <p>
 🎓 CCE graduate since 2020<br>
 💻 Passionate about Full Stack Software Development and Machine Learning<br>
-🧠 Currently learning more about Python, PHP, SQL, JS, HTML, and CSS<br>
 🚀 With a strong interest in sensors, electronics, and processor development.
 I strive to stay at the forefront of innovation and Digital Transformation.<br>